jahan-addison/simplejson/README.md

             Static Methods
          */

-        /// Create a JSON object from a string.
+        /// Create a JSON object from astd::string.
         JSON Load( string_type );

         /// Create a JSON object with the specified json::Class type.